MicrosoftDocs/PowerShell-Docs/reference/6/About/about_Classes.md

 # SHORT DESCRIPTION

-Describes how you can use classes to develop in Windows PowerShell
+Describes how you can use classes to create your own custom types.

 # LONG DESCRIPTION